Towards smart-touch forecasting

 The challenge of human bias

 When evaluating the enrichments of human planners, we need to be aware of their cognitive biases.
-As humans are not capable to deal with too large amounts of data, they can provide suggestions that are irrational.
+As humans are not capable of dealing with too large amounts of data, they can provide suggestions that are irrational.

 Types of human bias